-Negotiation.
-Within the rules of professional responsibility, program staff may contact other persons concerned with the client's legal problem in order to clarify factual or legal contentions and possibly reach an agreement to settle legal claims or obtain services and Allowable Service supports.
-Components (cont.)
+Michigan Department of Health and Human Services Behavioral and Physical Health and Aging Services Administration Bureau of Aging, Community Living, and Supports OPERATING STANDARDS FOR AREA AGENCIES ON AGING Allowable Service Components (con Negotiation.
+Within the rules of professional responsibility, program staff may contact other persons concerned with the client's legal problem in order to clarify factual or legal contentions and possibly reach an agreement to settle legal claims or obtain services and supports.
 Legal Education.
 Legal assistance program staff may prepare and present programs to inform older adults of their rights, the legal system, and possible courses of legal action.
 Community Collaboration and Planning.
 Legal assistance programs should participate in activities that impact elder rights advocacy efforts for older adults such as policy development, program development, planning and integration activities, targeting and prioritizing activities, and community collaborative efforts.
-Provision of one hour of an allowable service component.
-Unit of Service
+Unit of Service Provision of one hour of an allowable service component.

 Each area agency on aging (AAA) should contract with the legal assistance program with the capacity to perform the full range of allowable service components that is best able to serve the legal needs of the community given the resources available.
-AAAs are able to contract with Legal Services Corporation (LSC) grantees, non-LSC non-profit legal programs, private attorneys, lawschool clinics, legal hotlines or other low-cost legal services delivery systems.
+AAAs are able to contract with Legal Services Corporation (LSC) grantees, non-LSC non-profit legal programs, private attorneys, law school clinics, legal hotlines or other low-cost legal services delivery systems.
 Itis a conflict of interest for any AAA to have in-house counsel serve as the Title IIIB legal services provider.

 - 1. Each legal assistance program shall have an established system for targeting and serving older adults in greatest social and economic need within the OAA defined program target areas of income, health care, long term care, nutrition, housing, utilities, and protective services, defense of guardianship, abuse, neglect, and discrimination.
 Each program shall complete and re-evaluate annually a program priority report and plan for targeting services to the most socially and economically vulnerable.
-This report shall be provided to the AAA and the Michigan ACLS Bureau. - Each legal assistance program shall work to develop outcome measures to reflect the impact of legal services intervention on individual clients and older adults in the greatest social and economic need in the service area.
+This report shall be provided to the AAA and the Michigan ACLS Bureau. - 2.
+Each legal assistance program shall work to develop outcome measures to reflect the impact of legal services intervention on individual clients and older adults in the greatest social and economic need in the service area.
 These outcomes shall be used for program development. - 3.
-Services may be provided by an attorney licensed to practice law in the State of Michigan or a paralegal or student under the supervision and guidance of an attorney licensed to practice law in the State of Michigan.
+Services may be provided by an attorney licensed to practice law in the State of Michigan or a paralegal or student under the supervision and guidance of an attorney licensed to practice law in the State of Michigan. - 4.
+Legal assistance programs may engage in and support client impact work, including but not limited to class action suits where a large group of older adults are affected by a legal inequity.
+For client impact work, programs are encouraged to utilize technical assistance resources such as the Michigan Poverty Law Program (MPLP).